pgtxx/learngit/readme.txt

-Git is a source control system.
+Git is a distributed source control system.
 Git is a free software.